lxbtlr/formica/README.md

 ## Install:

-To install, clone this repository and its dependencies.
+To install, clone this repository and install its dependencies.

 ```
 git clone https://github.com/olincollege/scicomp-p1-formica.git